KSym04/insert_on_header_footer/readme.md

 ## Installation ##

 1. Upload `insert_on_header_footer/` to the `/oc-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu on Osclass Administator Dashboard
+2. Activate the plugin through the 'Plugins' menu on Osclass Administrator Dashboard
 3. That's it and have fun

 ## Frequently Asked Questions ##